 Remaining loyal to its mission of serving authentic, “Abuela approved” Mexican street fare, taco loving Pennsylvanians can look forward to authentic menu items, such as Carnitas Tacos with braised sweet pork, onion, cilantro and fresh green salsa, Barbacoa Tortas a toasted Mexican sandwich made of white onion, pickled jalapeno avocado crema, black beans, braised beef and chipotle salsa and Pollo Burritos with grilled chicken, lime-pickled onion, roasted red salsa, red rice, black beans and crema.

-If you’re too hungry to shop the mall, but don’t want to ruin your appetite for dinner, grab the Nachos El Guero with black beans, queso, lettuce, roasted red salsa, crema with pollo, carnitas, barbacoa, al pastor or verduras on top of corn tortilla chips for a gluten free treat.
+If you’re too hungry to shop the mall, but don’t want to ruin your appetite for dinner, grab the Nachos El Guero with black beans, queso, lettuce, roasted red salsa, crema with pollo, carnitas, barbacoa, al pastor or verduras on top of corn tortilla chips for a gluten-free treat.
 The La Capital Soup is a seasonal dish being served until April.
-This soup is made with chicken, rice, homity, lima beans, carrots, corn, cilantro, lime, chipotle and is also gluten free.
+This soup is made with chicken, rice, hominy, lima beans, carrots, corn, cilantro, lime, chipotle and is also gluten-free.

 They’re even serving up homemade salsas including: